top of page

 Open Day Group picture

-Local Alternative Seed Networks (LASNs) represent a grassroots movement of independent local grain networks spread throughout the UK.
+Local Alternative Seed Networks (LASNs) represent a diverse range of independent seed and grain supply chains spread throughout the UK.

-Each functions as an autonomous, self-sustaining group that operates in a fundamentally different approach to the large-scale commodity markets that define the majority of mainstream farming in the UK.
-Their success owes much to the opportunities offered by the artisan food sector with traditional stone mills and bakeries often providing the driving force of commitment and support needed for growers to consider these markets as viable alternatives.
+The recent success in this sector owes much to the opportunities offered by the artisan food sector with traditional stone mills and bakeries often providing the driving force of commitment and support needed for growers to consider these markets as viable alternatives.

 Gothelney trials 24 (6)_edited.jpg